Power Quality Measurement

 A Better, Safer and More Affordable Way to Detect the “Ghost in the Machine”

-Micatu’s GridView platform is a game-changing technology, built to replace legacy measurement technologies.
-Micatu optical sensors can more safely measure everything PTs and CTs provide today, more accurately and with greater precision, and provide additional vital information that PTs and CTs cannot.
+MICATU’s Optical Sensor Platform is a game-changing technology, built to replace legacy measurement technologies.
+MICATU Optical Sensors can more safely measure everything PTs and CTs provide today, more accurately and with greater precision, and provide additional vital information that PTs and CTs cannot.

 Total Harmonic Distortion